glouppe/info8002-large-scale-data-systems/lecture9.md

     - Distributed databases has consequences for:
         - query processing
         - transactions
-- NoSQL databases trade off consistency for availability.
+- NoSQL databases trade off *consistency for availability*.
-- NoSQL databases have benefits over RDBMs, but this should be evaluated on a case by case basis.
-- RDBMs remain a strong and efficient technology.
+- RDBMs remain a **strong and efficient** technology.
 - CAP theorem helps classify distributed data stores behavior choices.
+- NoSQL databases have benefits over RDBMs, but this **should be evaluated on a case by case basis**.

 ---